Quickly set up a professional & affordable home recording studio now.

 At Voquent, we're all working from home due to the global pandemic, and there's no denying that everything is a little bit tense.
-We're currently not sure what the world will look like in a few months’ time.
-But all we can do is just try our best to get through it.
+We're currently not sure what the world will look like in a few months.
+But all we can do is try our best to get through it.
 And one way of doing that is to keep busy!

 IMPORTANT: this list does NOT include the computer.
 You must already own a computer or laptop suitable for recording audio.
-Anything from the last 10 years should be fine but it's best to first double check the minimum computer specs for the software/hardware you are purchasing.
+Anything from the last ten years should be fine, but it's best first to double-check the minimum computer specs for the software/hardware you are purchasing.

 Here is the list of the bare minimum you will need:

 - Microphone & accessories (XLR cable, stand & pop-shield)

 Click on each link above to go to the full blog detailing your options and why you need each item.
 Here, though, I will suggest some basics you can get cheaply and (hopefully) quickly to get things ready for home recording ASAP!

 Audio interface minimum specs: one XLR input with phantom power.
 Headphone output.
 Correct output cables for your computer.

 The main thing you need to consider when buying an audio interface for your computer is: “how does it connect to the computer”?
 First, look at your computer and see what inputs it has.